gfsd3v/winnin/README.md

 ## Scripts

-In the project root dir we have the following scripts:

 First, is mandatory to run this script before any other, this will install all the project dependencies.
 ### `yarn install / npm install`